 - AWS identity and access management (IAM) permissions.
 Such permissions control who can use the DynamoDB services and API.
 These can be permissions to items (rows) and attributes (columns), which enables fine-grained access control.

-- SSL-encrypted endpoints.
-DynamoDB is accessible via SSL-encrypted endpoints.
+- SSL/TLS-encrypted endpoints.
+DynamoDB is accessible via SSL/TLS-encrypted endpoints.

 - DB security groups.
 Similar to AWS security groups, DB security groups are network ingress controls that can be enabled by authorizing IP ranges or existing security groups.
 They only allow access to necessary database port(s) and do not require a restart of running database instances.